-Now that the HBO five-part miniseries Mildred Pierce has begun, I wanted to bring attention to the original 1945 movie of the same name.
+Once HBO launched its five-part miniseries Mildred Pierce, I knew it was important to bring attention to the original 1945 movie of the same name.
 Mildred Pierce has actually become one of my favorite films over the years...a Warner Brothers film noir classic.
-It's based on the 1941 novel by noir master James M. Cain, who was responsible for writing the great Double Indemnity as well.
+It's based on the 1941 novel by noir master James M. Cain, who was also responsible for writing the great Double Indemnity and The Postman Always Rings Twice.
 Yet there's something deeper in this particular work of his.
 The story is set in the midst of the Great Depression and its topics are eerily on point today.
 The strain on a family during that extreme economic crisis, a working single mother, an entitled and rebellious teenager, and a woman with an entrepreneurial spirit and vision.
 It's for these reasons that HBO thought it was perfect to remaster today.

 But nothing can come close to the edge of the original movie.
 For one, Michael Curtiz was at the helm as director.
 If you don't know the name, you do know his films and one happens to be widely regarded as the best of all time--Casablanca (1942).
 What's key is the way that Curtiz allows the story of Mildred Pierce to unfold in pure film noir fashion--we meet Mildred dressed in fur ready to jump off the Malibu Pier, a mystery right from the start and told in flashback complete with main character voiceover.
 Now add the look of the film from cinematographer Ernest Haller, who won an Oscar for his color cinematography on Gone with the Wind but bathes Mildred Pierce in rich black and white.